Bayesian Quantile and Expectile Optimisation: BAYESIAN OPTIMISATION

 \subsection{Thompson Sampling}

-In this section we adapt the parallel Thompson Sampling strategy of \cite{hernandez2017parallel} to the case of the \textit{Chained GPs} with a Mat\'ern prior on the kernel.
+Thompson sampling (TS) is becoming increasingly popular in BO, in particular because of its embarrassingly parallel nature allowing full scalability with the batch size \citep{hernandez2017parallel,kandasamy2018parallelised,vakili2021scalable}.

-Given the posterior on $g$, an intuitive approach is to sample $\Psi$ according to the probability that $x=x^*$.
-However this distribution is usually intractable.
-Alternatively, one may achieve the same goal by sampling a trajectory from the posterior of $g$ and selects the input that corresponds to its maximiser.
-Such approach directly extends to batches of inputs, by drawing several strategies and selecting all the maximisers.
-Algorithm \ref{rp-ts} illustrates this strategy.
+Given the posterior on $g$, an intuitive approach is to sample $\Psi(x,.)$ according to the probability that $x$ is the location of the maximum of $g$.
+Despite this distribution usually being intractable, one may achieve the same result by sampling from the posterior of $g$ and then selecting the input that corresponds to the maximiser of the sample.
+Such approach directly extends to batches of inputs, by drawing several samples and selecting all the maximisers.

-The main difficulty of this strategy lies in the creation of sample trajectories of $g$.
-It is well-known that the values of trajectories from $\mathcal{GP}(\mu,\Sigma)$ can be obtained on any discrete set $\mathds{X}$ of size $M$ using

-where $\boldsymbol{N}=(N_1,\cdots,N_M)$ is a vector of independent standard Gaussian samples, $\boldsymbol{\Sigma}^{1/2}$ is the lower triangular matrix of the Cholesky decomposition of $\Sigma$ evaluated on $\mathds{X}$.
-But this framework has two drawbacks.
-First the obtained trajectories are not continuous functions, the optimisation can only be made over the discrete set.
-Second, as $\boldsymbol{\Sigma}^{1/2}$ is obtained with a Cholesky decomposition, defining such trajectories has a $O(M^3)$ cost \cite{diggle1998model}.
-So this approach quickly meets its limitations as the dimension of $\mathcal{X}$ increases and cannot be well represented by $\mathds{X}$.

-To overcome these drawbacks, a solution is to go back to the parametric formulation of $g$ and to use the random Fourier features (RFF) to approximate the kernel $k$, as it is presented in \cite{rahimi2008random}.
-Let us introduce Bochner's theorem that asserts the existence of a dual formulation for a large class of kernels and in particular the Mat\'ern family. \begin{theorem} A continuous, shift-invariant kernel is positive definite if and only if it is the Fourier transform of a non-negative, finite measure. \end{theorem}